 Fundraising

-As well as traditional fundraising activities (lots of inspiration here and here), you can look at garden-themed ideas:
+As well as traditional fundraising activities (lots of inspiration here), you can look at garden-themed ideas:

 - Guess the number of sunflower seeds in a jar